DBCDK/serviceprovider/doc/community/examples.md

 ```

-# Special views
+# Special endpoints
-The community has three special endpoints, that can be used to.
+These special endpoints are helpers that should make it easier to create a community site using this API.

 ## Generate a full group view,
-    /groups/{id}/fullView
+    `GET` /groups/{id}/fullView

 ### Parameters
 The fullview endpoint has the same parameters as other `GET` endpoints.
 In addition to those you can use: